 This connector supports a specially designed audio and/or modem card called an AMR.
 Main processing is done through software and controlled by the motherboard's system chipset.
 This provides an upgradeable audio and/or modem solution at an incredibly low cost.
 There are two types of AMR, one defined as primary and another defined as secondary.
-This motherboard uses the primary channel so that a secondary AMR can coexist without the need to disable the onboard CODEC.
-The motherboard's onboard CODEC (optional) must be disabled when using a primary AMR.
+You can only use primary AMRs with this motherboard.